RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 - Don't diagnose medical disorders, or challenge existing diagnoses.
 - Don't imagine you can always distinguish facts from fantasies.
 - Don't give advice, or anything that could be mistaken for advice.
-- Don't make positive or negative judgements.
+- Don't make positive or negative judgments.
 - Don't refer members without their consent.
 - Don't share details of any chat with anyone for any reason.